flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/fullerton-ca.md

 ---
-path: orange-county-ca
+path: fullerton-ca
-name: Orange County, CA
+name: Fullerton, CA
+centerNameRelation:
+    - CSU
 description: Part of the excellent California State University system, the
     campus hosts many of our popular camps on their attractive campus just minutes from Disneyland.